soulshake/Gandi-cookbook/Simple Hosting/auto-git-deployment.md

 ![screenshot](http://ss.squirrel.li/image/1U1G3l133O3O)

+It may take a few minutes to start working due to the Varnish cache.
+Thereafter, note that changes will still take about a minute to be visible unless you purge the cache manually.

 Now, every time your repo is updated, your website will be, too!

-Note that changes will still take about a minute to be visible unless you purge the cache manually.